JanEngelstaedter/grow96/README.md

 library(grow96)
 ```

-Currently, the package provides four functions for subsequent steps in a
+The package provides functions for subsequent steps in a standard work
-standard work flow.
-First, we can define a “spec-file” that specifies
+flow.
+First, we can define a “spec-file” that specifies variables for
-variables for rows and columns of a 96-well plate.
-For example, if we
+rows and columns of a 96-well plate.
+For example, if we want to have 8
-want to have 8 strains across the rows (“strainA” through “strainH”) and
+strains across the rows (“strainA” through “strainH”) and 12 drug
-12 drug concentrations (0 to 0.55) across the columns, we could specify
+concentrations (0 to 0.55) across the columns, we could specify this as
-this as follows:
+follows:

 ``` r
 makeSpec_fullFact(plateName = "Experiment1",